 You’ve arrived at the website for the Mindfulness and Self-Regulation Lab at the University of Pittsburgh.
-The lab is housed within the Applied Developmental Psychology Program in the School of Education and the Learning Research and Development Center.
+The lab is housed within the Department of Health and Human Development in the School of Education and the Learning Research and Development Center.

 Our lab examines two personal qualities that support positive development during adolescence and emerging adulthood: mindfulness and self-control.
 Mindfulness refers to a sustained and nonreactive awareness of current subjective experience.
 Self-control refers to the voluntary regulation of thoughts, emotions, and behaviors when momentary temptations and impulses conflict with enduringly valued goals.